donaldduckgithub/devnet/content/posts/SSHconfig.md

 ---
-title: SSH config
+title: SSH config on a cisco router
 description: Configure ssh on a network device
-tags: ssh
+tags: ssh, router
 ---

 # Requirements: